All you need to know about Taylor Swift’s The Tortured Poets Department album

 In her song The Lakes, off her eighth album Folklore (2020), Swift references both poets and muses: “Take me to the lakes where all the poets went to die… I’m setting off, but not without my muse.”

-And in the Folklore: Long Pond Studio Sessions 2020 documentary film on Disney+, Swift spoke about visiting the Lake District in northern England, presumably with then-boyfriend Alwyn.
+And in the Folklore: Long Pond Studio Sessions 2020 documentary film on Disney+, Swift spoke about visiting the Lake District in northern England, presumably with then boyfriend Alwyn.
 She also highlighted how British Romantic poets such as William Wordsworth and John Keats spent a great deal of time there.

 As for being “tortured”, Swifties dug up a Variety: Actors On Actors video from December 2022, featuring Alwyn and Irish actor Paul Mescal.